-11.7 Payments are received from admitted and scheduled bodies in relation to employer and employee contributions for LGPS members.
+10.7 Payments are received from scheme employers in relation to employer and employee contributions for LGPS members.
 Based on experience of default and uncollectability over the last five financial years, the risk of default in the future is considered very low.
-Bond agreements are in place for Admitted Bodies to ensure liabilities would be met in the event a contractor were to be dissolved, wound-up, liquidated or cease to exist.
+Bond agreements are in place for scheme employers to ensure liabilities would be met in the event a contractor were to be dissolved, wound-up, liquidated or cease to exist.